rpm-software-management/dnf-plugins-core/doc/repoquery.rst

 ``--provides``
     Display capabilities provided by the package.
 Same as ``--qf "%{provides}``.

+``--tree``
+    For the given packages print a tree of the packages that require them. --tree also requires either of these options to work: --whatrequires --requires --conflicts

 ``--qf <format>``, ``--queryformat <format>``
     Custom display format. ``<format>`` is a string to output for each matched package.
 Every occurrence of ``%{<tag>}`` within is replaced by corresponding attribute of the package.
 List of recognized tags can be displayed by running ``dnf repoquery --querytags``.